 14. Participate in Focus Groups

 When I was in college, I did this a few times.
 Focus group studies are usually one-off opportunities where you get paid to provide your opinion on a particular product, topic, or service.
-Often these studies are done in person, but the research company, User Interviews has many online and telephone studies.
+Often these studies are done in person, but there are many research companies that have online and telephone studies.
 The great thing about focus groups is they pay well, and they are short sessions that you can fit into your school schedule.

 15. Online Tutoring

 If you’re a whiz at math, English, or science, you can earn good money by becoming an online tutor.
-Companies like Chegg, hire individuals to teach a variety of subjects to middle school, high school, and college students, as well as professionals.
-According to their website, tutors earn $20 per hour, and top tutors can earn $1,000 or more each month.
+Companies like Studypool hire individuals to teach a variety of subjects to middle school, high school, and college students, as well as professionals.
+According to their website, top tutors earn $7,500 per month, and you can also earn up to $5,000 a month selling study documents.

 Here are some other tutoring companies to check out too: